 - shell:sendto Customize your send to context menu by directly adding folders, shortcuts etc here.

 - shell:profile All the folders of your profile

 I found all these accidentally when trying to find a registry hack for Send to Command and I landed up right here

 HKEY_LOCAL_MACHINE \ SOFTWARE \ Microsoft \ Windows \ CurrentVersion \ explorer \ FolderDescriptions

-This section of the registry lists all the short commands that can be used like I mentioned above.
-Also if you want to change the nice name you can do that by selecting any of the key, however I am not sure how it is going to effect other programs when they use the same.
-If not change may be you can add it by copying the existing one and giving it some other name.
+This section of the registry lists all the short commands that can be used as I mentioned above.
+Also if you want to change the nice name you can do that by selecting any of the keys, however I am not sure how it is going to affect other programs when they use the same.
+If not change maybe you can add it by copying the existing one and giving it some other name.